elabftw/elabdoc/doc/sysadmin-guide.rst

 Setting up email
 ================

 If there is only one thing to do after an install, it's setting up email.
-Otherwise users will not be able to reset their password!
+Otherwise users will not be able to reset their password nor receive notifications!

-If a mail server is present, it will work out of the box.
-However, it is recommended to use an authenticated SMTP account to avoid the emails going to the spam folders of recipients.
-That is, unless your mail server is perfectly configured (with DKIM and SPF).
+In order to configure eLabFTW to send emails, you will need credentials to a SMTP service.
+If you are using a SMTP service without authentication, it works, too.

-Go to the Sysadmin panel (a link is at the bottom left of a page) and add the requested infos.
+Go to the Sysadmin panel, click the tab "Email" and add the requested information to connect.

 If you don't know what to do, I highly recommend using `SMTP2GO <https://get.smtp2go.com/xj1zy4rvle6v>`_ (use this referral link), they provide a free plan that will probably be enough for your use case.